 Piacere takes essere (to be) in compound tenses.

 In its verb forms, Piacere uses indirect object pronouns, which differ from other pronouns, such as reflexive ones.
-Sometimes learners get them mixed up and say “si piace,” which is incorrect, instead of “gli peace.”
+Sometimes learners get them mixed up and say “si piace,” which is incorrect, instead of “gli piace.”

 PRESENT